One Version service updates FAQ

 Refer to the Process for moving to the latest update topic to learn how to upgrade to the latest application.
 Updating from 8.0 to 8.1 will not require any data upgrade and will be a self-serve update with much reduced downtime.

-Retail service updates
+Commerce service updates

-Retail cloud components will require the same down time as your Dynamics 365 headquarters.
+Commerce cloud components will require the same down time as your Dynamics 365 headquarters.
 In an upcoming release, the Retail Cloud Scale Unit (RCSU) will be available to reduce and further schedule updates to your deployment.
 Please refer to our published release information on our documentation and release notes sites for additional details on RCSU.

 What are the maintenance downtime requirements that may impact channel operations?

-For retailers with a business need for redundancy, Modern POS offline capability allows core retail POS operations to be available for use while disconnected from the internet or while the cloud environment is being updated.
-Stores operating with Retail Store Scale Unit will also continue to operate with support for core POS operations during cloud maintenance windows.
+For retailers with a business need for redundancy, Modern POS offline capability allows core POS operations to be available for use while disconnected from the internet or while the cloud environment is being updated.
+Stores operating with Commerce Scale Unit will also continue to operate with support for core POS operations during cloud maintenance windows.
 For more information, see Online and offline point of sale (POS) operations.

 When will I need to update my in-store components?